NexorPawn/CMDX-Pawn-Rework-ZCMD-/README.md

 # CMDX-Pawn-Rework-ZCMD-
 A new command processor is being created for pawn samp, based on zcmd

-CMDX - This is a stable and extensible command processor for SA-MP, built on zcmd with an emphasis on simplicity, macros, and alias support.
+CMDX - This is a stable and extensible command processor for SA-MP, built on zcmd with an emphasis on simplicity, macros, and alias support..

 > Creator: **Nexor**
 > Version: **v1.0.1 Actual (2025)**